 Occurring in every living thing on earth, enzymes are biological molecules that catalyze (increase the rate of) chemical reactions.
 Almost all chemical reactions in the cell need enzymes in order to occur at rates sufficient for life.
 They build new proteins, cells, tissues and organs, and also break down these same tissues.

 In the body, there are many different types of enzymes.
 We have all heard about digestive enzymes, which help us to digest our food, but there are enzymes that help with all the other functions of the body as well; these are called systemic enzymes.
 Systemic enzymes work on the entire system.

 Systemic enzymes help to break down the substances in the blood that create inflammation and infection.
 This may benefit those experiencing chronic inflammation related to a fertility issue such as endometriosis, uterine fibroids, PID or ovarian cysts.

 Regulatory Effect on the Immune System

 Systemic enzymes help the body to reduce the occurrence of a hyperimmune response.
 One study has shown that they may help to prevent the rejection of the fetus (recurrent miscarriage) and help with other issues related to reproductive immunological imbalances.

-Systemic enzymes have also been shown to benefit autoimmune hypothyroidism – Hashimoto’s.
-One study noted that taking Wobenzym resulted in a reduction of autoimmune antibodies that attack the thyroid.
+Systemic enzymes have also been shown to benefit autoimmune hypothyroidism – Hashimoto’s disease.
+One study noted that taking a systemic enzyme blend resulted in a reduction of autoimmune antibodies that attack the thyroid.
 Hypothyroidism can be a cause of infertility or recurrent miscarriages.

 Breaks Down Scar Tissue

 Systemic enzymes have the ability to break down fibrin, the substance that makes up scar tissue.
-Scar tissue and adhesion causing fertility issues can form for a variety of reasons including uterine fibroids, pelvic surgery such as Cesarean Section, PID, damage to fallopian tubes, ovarian cysts, endometriosis, IUD, or abortion.
+Scar tissue and adhesions causing fertility issues can form for a variety of reasons, including uterine fibroids, pelvic surgery such as Cesarean Section, PID, damage to fallopian tubes, ovarian cysts, endometriosis, IUD, or abortion.

 How systemic enzyme blends eliminate scar tissue:

-- The systemic enzyme blend works as a biological response modifier; working with the bodies own immune defense system to moderate inflammatory response.
+- The systemic enzyme blend works as a biological response modifier; working with the body’s own immune defense system to moderate the inflammatory response.